Kupiansk-Vuzlovyi: History

-The settlement was created in Kharkov Governorate of the Russian Empire to serve the eponymous railway station.

-During World War II it was occupied by Axis troops from July 1942 to February 1943.

-In 1956 a city club was built here.

-In January 1989 the population was 13,196.
+In 1895, the settlement was created in Kharkov Governorate of the Russian Empire to serve the eponymous railway station of the Balashov — Kharkiv railway line.
+Its history is closely linked to that of Kupyansk.
+In 1896, the Belgorod — Volchansk railway line was opened.
+In 1901, construction of the Kupyansk — Volchansk railway line was completed, thus forming the Belgorod — Kupyansk line (divided by the state border since 1991).
+Seven miles from the city, construction began on a railway junction.
+On the site of the Lotnikovka farmstead (formerly Lotnikovskoye), the railway workers' settlement of Kupyansk-Uzlovaya was built.

+During the World War II, from July 1942 to 3 February 1943, the town of was under German occupation.
+In 1956, a club with a 600-seat hall was built here (architect N.V.
+Varakin).
+In the early 1970s, a building materials plant and railway maintenance companies operated here.
+In January 1989, the population was 13,196.

+According to the 2001 census, there were 9,789 people, 4,478 men and 5,311 women, and as of January 1, 2013, there were 8,989 people.
+In 2009, a new railway station opened.
+On January 14, 2010, Archbishop Onufriy (Lyogky), Vicar of the Kharkiv Diocese of Izium, consecrated the newly built Holy Protection Church.

 Until 18 July 2020, Kupiansk-Vuzlovyi belonged to Kupiansk Municipality.
 The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven.
 The area of Kupiansk Municipality was merged into Kupiansk Raion.

 In 2022, Russia invaded Ukraine and occupied Kupiansk-Vuzlovyi.
 On September 10, amidst Ukraine's offensive in Kharkiv Oblast, Russian forces retreated from Kupiansk after which it was retaken by Ukraine.
 On September 26, Kupiansk-Vuzlovyi was also retaken.

 Until 26 January 2024, Kupiansk-Vuzlovyi was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Kupiansk-Vuzlovyi became a rural settlement.

+In January 2026, Valery Gerasimov, Chief of the Russian General Staff, said that Russia had captured Kupiansk-Vuzlovyi and that troops were "conducting inspections and clearing urban neighborhoods".
+However, at this time Russian controlled territory was still 10 km from Kupiansk-Vuzlovyi, and the city was under full control of Ukraine.